 Who can get stamp duty concessions?

 All transfers of land - whether done through a sale or gift will be charged stamp duty.
-Depending on your personal circumstances, there are may be concessions available for;
+Depending on your personal circumstances, there may be concessions available for;

 - First home buyers

 - Off-the-plan buyers